-The Department for Transport (DfT) has commissioned the Office of Rail and Road (ORR) to undertake a survey which will be used by DfT to draw any conclusions or recommendations about ROGS should these be made.
+The Department for Transport (DfT) commissioned the Office of Rail and Road (ORR) to undertake a survey which was used by DfT to draw conclusions and recommendations about ROGS.
 ORR previously carried out a PIR on behalf on of the Secretary of State in 2016.

-- the extent to which the Regulations are achieving their intended effects;
+- the extent to which the Regulations were achieving their intended effects;

-- whether there have been any unintended effects;
+- whether there had been any unintended effects;

-- how well they are working and the reasons why; and
+- how well they were working and the reasons why; and

 - any areas that could be improved

-We have produced a survey and from this we hope to collect sufficient evidence to establish whether, and to what extent, ROGS:
+We produced a survey to collect evidence to establish whether, and to what extent, ROGS:

-- are still required and remain the best option for achieving those objectives; and
+- were still required and remained the best option for achieving those objectives; and

-- can be improved to reduce the burden on business.
+- could be improved to reduce the burden on business.

-Stakeholders’ views are critical to providing a sound evidence base to assess the effectiveness (or otherwise) of ROGS since they took effect in 2006.
-Evidence from the survey will be used in the review to support decisions about ROGS.
+Stakeholders’ views were critical in providing a sound evidence base to assess the effectiveness (or otherwise) of ROGS since they took effect in 2006.
+Evidence from the survey was used in the review to support decisions about ROGS.

 The objectives from 2006 are as follows: